ozontech/file.d/pipeline/do_if/README.md

 ## Logical operations
-**`Or`** accepts at least one operand and returns true on the first returned true from its operands.
+Operation `or` accepts at least one operand and returns true on the first returned true from its operands.

 Example:
 ```yaml